 An active recording artist, Gil Rose serves as the executive producer of the BMOP/sound recording label.
 His extensive discography includes world premiere recordings of music by John Cage, Lukas Foss, Charles Fussell, Michael Gandolfi, Tod Machover, Steven Mackey, Evan Ziporyn, and many others on such labels as Albany, Arsis, Chandos, ECM , Naxos, New World, and BMOP/sound.

-He has led the longstanding Monadnock Music Festival in historic Peterborough, NH, since his appointment as Artistic Director in 2012, conducting several premieres and making his opera stage directing debut in two revivals of operas by Dominick Argento as well as conducting, directing and producing the world premier recording of Ned Rorem’s opera Our Town.
+He has led the longstanding Monadnock Music Festival in historic Peterborough, NH, since his appointment as Artistic Director in 2012, conducting several premieres and making his opera stage directing debut in two revivals of operas by Dominick Argento as well as conducting, directing and producing the world premiere recording of Ned Rorem’s opera Our Town.

-As an educator Mr. Rose served five years as director of Orchestral Activities at Tufts University.
-In 2012 he joined the faculty of Northeastern University as Artist-in-Residence and returned to his alma mater, Carnegie Mellon University, to lead the Opera Studio as well as being a frequent guest conductor with the New England Conservatory Opera Department.
+As an educator, Mr. Rose served five years as director of Orchestral Activities at Tufts University.
+In 2012, he joined the faculty of Northeastern University as Artist-in-Residence and returned to his alma mater, Carnegie Mellon University, to lead the Opera Studio as well as being a frequent guest conductor with the New England Conservatory Opera Department.

 In 2007, Mr. Rose was awarded Columbia University’s prestigious Ditson Award as well as an ASCAP Concert Music Award for his exemplary commitment to new American music.
-He is a three-time Grammy Award nominee.
+He is a four-time Grammy Award nominee.